ArnoldDP/OStim-Community-Modlist/README.md

  * **Low FPS In Whiterun:** This isn't really a bug, just a side effect of the exterior mods and the density of the grass.
 It's potentially the heaviest area in the game.

- * **Strange missing texture in witchmist grove:** Working on it

  * **Weird AI Pathing in Whiterun:** Most likely a navmesh problem, working on it

  This list only really gets updated whenever any of the major mods it uses do, so small bugs may survive for a while.
-If you find any major/gamebreaking bugs, please report them to me on discord @arnoldp
+If you find any anything, please report them to me on discord @arnoldp

 If for any reason the Wabbajack installation fails, please DM me